pgeorgiev98/qTorrent/README.md

 	# The '-j5' means "Use up to 5 threads to build"
 	# which speeds up things quite a bit

-	# Make sure you're using the propper Qt5 version of qmake
+	# Make sure you're using the propper (Qt5) version of qmake
 	# On some systems (e.g. Gentoo) you may need to add a '-qt=5'
 	# option to the qmake command.

+Pre-compiled versions for the application are not available due to the fact, that the project has not reached its stable version yet.

 ## Usage